 - Please note that this application serves to apply for both the BSW Major and for Field Education.

-- Completed Application (online), after having read the BSW Student Handbook (pdf), which will include uploading the following documents:
+- Completed Application (online form), after having read the BSW Student Handbook (pdf), which will include uploading the following documents:

 - Essay from SWK 215 or completed essay if transferring from another University, contact the BSW Director for essay guidelines,